BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 The smaller actor on the left can evidently pass through the gap between the impassable terrain.
 On the right however the actor is much larger and as such when processing a PathRequest only routes with suitable clearance should be considered.

-To handle this the overall `MapDimenions` component which defines the sizing of the various fields contains an `actor_max_scale` parameter
+To handle this the overall `MapDimenions` component which defines the sizing of the various fields contains an `actor_scale` parameter

 In a game with actors of multiple sizes you will want to create distinct entities of `FlowFieldTilesBundle` where each is configured to handle a certain size of actor.